tikv/rfcs/text/2018-09-17-schedule-limit.md

 ## Unresolved questions

-The arbitrarily determined step cost may not correctly reflect the scheduling overhead, we need to test to verify that it is appropriate.
+The arbitrarily determined step cost may not correctly reflect the scheduling overhead, so we need to test to verify that it is appropriate.